Skip advert

 Advertisement - Article continues below

-Both a six-foot driver and front passenger should have no issue getting comfortable in the front of an EV6.
-While the Ioniq 5 chooses to emphasise the amount of space it offers, the EV6 separates the driver and front passenger with a centre console, but it’s not so wide that you’ll be clanging your knee into it all the time or tall enough to make you feel entombed within the cabin.
-You won’t sit as low as you do in some electric saloons, like a Tesla Model 3, for instance, but the driving position seems more enclosed because of its steeply raked windscreen and high centre console, giving the EV6 a sportier feel than the Ioniq 5.
+While the Ioniq 5 chooses to emphasise the amount of space it offers, the EV6 separates the driver and front passenger with a centre console, but it’s not so wide that you’ll be banging your knee into it all the time or tall enough to make you feel entombed within the cabin.
+You won’t sit as low as you do in some electric saloons, such as a Tesla Model 3, for instance, but the driving position seems more enclosed because of its steeply raked windscreen and high centre console, giving the EV6 a sportier feel than the Ioniq 5.

 Advertisement - Article continues below